Fitness Model Ainsley Rodriguez Shows Off Beach Bum In Yellow Bikini As She Trains Glutes In New Workout Video

 “These mini donuts are the perfect morning breakfast, afternoon snack, post-dinner dessert andddd just about food any time of the day!” she wrote in the caption of the post.

-With close to 2 million followers on Instagram who seem very engaged with her content, Ainsley has made a career out of sharing fitness focused photos and videos online.
+With close to 2 million followers on Instagram who seem very engaged with her content, Ainsley has made a career out of sharing fitness-focused photos and videos online.
 But she confessed that fitness started off as nothing more than a hobby for her in an interview with Simply Shredded.

-“I’ve been active my whole life,” she said.
 “When I first stepped into a gym and felt the adrenaline pump through my veins as my heart-rate rose, I knew I had found my true passion and I was hooked.
 What started off as a hobby, quickly turned into a habit, then a full-blown lifestyle.”

 View this post on Instagram